Town & Parish Councils

 Declare a climate emergency

 By declaring a Climate Emergency a local council acknowledges the need to act on the causes and impacts of climate change.
-See the APSE research paper which provides an understanding of what declaring a climate emergency can do, and this local example from Stonehouse Town Council.
+See the APSE research paper which provides an understanding of what declaring a climate emergency can do.

 Communities across the district are coming together to take climate action.
 Local climate action groups can support parish councils to build positive community solutions.
 See the map of groups and guidance available from Transition Stroud.